 During my graduate program, I was introduced to coaching.
 I loved the idea of having someone to talk with who would really listen and help you figure out your next steps.
 It is now my life's purpose to fill this role for my clients because I've been there.
 I want you to live a fulfilled life of your choosing.

-Life transitions are inevitable whether the change is your choice or not.
-Many times, the outcome is swayed by how you approach it.
-I believe people are resourceful, creative and whole, and capable of solving their own situations.
-Just like an athlete would hire a coach to reach their goals, personal coaches can provide the same support for whatever goal you have your heart set on.
+I believe women are resourceful, creative, whole, and capable of solving their own situations.
+I believe we're capable of speaking our minds, becoming confident leaders, and living rewarding lives.
+And just like an athlete would hire a coach to reach their goals, personal coaches can provide the same support for whatever goal you have your heart set on.